mehdiromi/mi9client/README.md

         });
 ```

-applciaiton layout looks like the following:
+application layout looks like the following:
 ```
 doctype html5
 html